LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[VAR] Your `capacity` for something is your ability to do it, or the amount of it that you are able to do. n.[C] An `agency` is a business which provides a service on behalf of other business.
 v.
 When you `undertake` a task or job, you start doing it and accept responsibility for it.

+## 2022/09/29

+n.[C] A `phase` is a particular stage in a process or in the gradual development of something. n.[C] The `chief` of an organization is the person who is in charge of it. n.[C] An `assembly` is a large group of people who meet regularly to make decisions or laws for a particular region or country.